PhoneSettPaing/DVD_Rental/README.md

 ![Example Dashboard](https://github.com/PhoneSettPaing/DVD_Rental/blob/1def632018be3434417b30349ecf62fa79d5afaf/images/DVD_Rental_Dashboard.PNG)
 <p align='center'>Sample Dashboard I created using Tableau</p>

+## Step for following this Project:
+1. Create a database in PostgreSQL and Restore DVD Rental Sample Database in that database then Export tables in the database as csv format including headers.
+2. Create an AWS S3 bucket and Upload tables data into that bucket
+3. Create and Run a Crawler in AWS Glue
+4. Query the Tables uploaded into S3 and also Get Tables’ Structure with Athena
+5. Create a Redshift cluster and a database in that cluster
+6. Run ETL in Jupyter Notebook
+7. Create an IAM Role for AWS Glue Job
+8. Create an ETL Job in AWS Glue Studio
+9. Run an ETL Glue Job
+10. Connect Tableau with Redshift
+11. Create a dashboard in Tableau

 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.